Air France Flight 8969: Hijackers

-25-year-old Abdul Abdullah Yahia, also known as "The Emir", was a petty thief and greengrocer from the Bab El Oued neighbourhood of Algiers.
+25-year-old Abdul Abdullah Yahia, also known as "The Emir", was a greengrocer from the Bab El Oued neighbourhood of Algiers who began criminal life as a petty thief.
 By the time of the hijacking, he was notorious for beheading Algerian policemen.
 The negotiators said that Yahia spoke "approximate" French and always ended his sentences in "Insha'Allah" ("God willing").
 Several passengers said all but one of the hijackers had no beards and closely cropped hair.
 A woman said that the men "were polite and correct" and that they "had the determined air of cold-blooded killers".
 Another passenger said the hijackers "seemed excited, very euphoric" and that they told the occupants that they would teach the French and the world a lesson and show what they were capable of doing.

 As the hijacking progressed, the passengers recognised the personalities of the hijackers.
 Claude Burgniard, a flight attendant, recalled that the crew and passengers gave nicknames to the hijackers "to make things simpler".
 Yahia, the leader, had given his name, so the passengers called him by that name.
 According to Burgniard, Lotfi had a "peculiar" character, "was always on a knife edge", and "the most fanatic" and "the most fundamentalist" of the hijackers.
 Therefore, he received the nickname "Madman" from the passengers.
 According to Burgniard, Lotfi was the hijacker who insisted that the passengers follow Islamic law.
 Lotfi found women having their heads uncovered "intolerable", making him very angry.
 One hijacker did not give his name to the passengers, so they called him "Bill".
 Burgniard stated that Bill was "a little bit simple" and "more of a goatherd than a terrorist."
 She said his role as a hijacker was "an error in casting".
 Burgniard remembered that the occupants wondered why Bill was there and that they saw Bill appearing as if he wondered why he was there, as well.
 The hijacker nicknamed "The Killer" shot the hostages whom the hijackers had targeted.